ivanov-v-v/PPINs-QTLs-Joint-Analysis/readme.md

 ---
 ## How to use this?

-This is my first medium-scale project as well as the first research project, so please just bear with me and be patient.
+This is my first medium-scale project as well as the first research project, so, please, be patient.
-Major refactoring is scheduled for the following month, it will get better soon.
+Major refactoring is scheduled for the following month, as I am currently migrating on cluster.

 This section will be subdivided into:
 1. Instructions on how to pull this repository and how to configure the right conda environment.
 Later everything will be incapsulated into docker container.